How To Qualify For The Employee Retention Tax Credit

 - Wages paid to employees not providing services are qualified wages.

-We’ll break down the following section by each of the three acts that altered the ERC in 2021.
+We’ll cover each of the three acts that altered the ERC in 2021.
 Note that the qualifications were the same from 2020 to 2021 unless noted otherwise.

 - Qualified wages must have been paid to employees: